barryballantines/BarrysBlackBox/getting-started.md

 ### Finishing your flight.

-After landing at your destination airport taxi to your gate, shutdown your engines and press the "Shut-Down" button on the "Overview" tab.
-The form will show you the consumed fuel and the flight time as well as the landing rate in feets per minutes.
+After landing at your destination airport taxi to your gate, shutdown your engines and press the "Stop" button.
+The PIREP form is automatically updated with the consumed fuel and the flight time as well as the landing rate in feets per minutes.

 ### Submitting your PIREP

 Open the "PIREP" tab.
 Here you will see all data which have been tracked during your flight as well as some data that has been downloaded from your Virtual Airlines flight bids.
 You can change some data here, for example the number of PAX or some comments.
-Finally press the "Submit PIREP" button.
+Finally press the "Upload PIREP" button.
 It will take a few seconds, and Barry's BlackBox will (hopefully) report a successful PIREP submission (Or an error, some Virtual Airlines servers might not respond in time, so that Barry's BlackBox will receive a Timeout, which is shown as an error.
 If this is the case, please check the VA webpage to check, if the PIREP has been submitted.)